Kernelizations for the hybridization number problem on multiple nonbinary trees: Preliminaries

 A \emph{kernelization} of a parameterized problem is a polynomial-time algorithm that maps an instance~\cs{$I$} with parameter~$k$ to an instance~\cs{$I'$} with parameter~$k'$ such that (1)~$(I',k')$ is a yes-instance if and only if~$(I,k)$ is a yes-instance, (2) the size of~$I'$ is bounded by a function~$f$ of~$k$, and (3) the size of~$k'$ is bounded by a function of~$k$~\cite{downey1999}.
 A kernelization is usually referred to as a \emph{kernel} and the function~$f$ as the \emph{size} of the kernel.
 Thus, a parameterized problem admits a polynomial kernel if there exists a kernelization with~$f$ being a polynomial.
-A parameterized problem is \emph{fixed-parameter tractable} ($\textsf{FPT}$) if there exists an algorithm that solves the problem in time $O(g(k)|I|^{O(1)})$, with~$g$ being some function of~$k$ and~$|I|$ the size of~$I$.
+A parameterized problem is \emph{fixed-parameter tractable} ($\textsf{FPT}$) if there exists an algorithm that solves the problem in time $O(g(k)|I|^{O(1)})$, with~$g$ being some \revX{computable} function of~$k$ and~$|I|$ the size of~$I$.
 It is well known that a parameterized problem is fixed-parameter tractable if and only if it admits a kernelization and is decidable.
 However, there exist fixed-parameter tractable problems that do not admit a kernel of \emph{polynomial} size unless the polynomial hierarchy collapses~\cite{bodlaender}.
-Kernels are of practical interest because they can be used as polynomial-time preprocessing which can be combined with any algorithm solving the problem (\leo{e.g. an exponential-time exact algorithm or a heuristic}).
+Kernels are of practical interest because they can be used as polynomial-time preprocessing which can be combined with any algorithm solving the problem (\leo{e.g. an exponential-time exact algorithm or a heuristic}). \revB{The class $\textsf{XP}$ contains all parameterized problems that can be solved in $n^{h(k)}$ time, with~$h$ a computable function of the parameter~$k$.}